Mihir1720/assignment/asset_tracker/readme.md

     3. Execute 'from authentication.seed_data import seed_data
     4. Execute 'seed_data()' - It will generate 10 users by default with some random data for authentication.

-# NOTE
-There is no frontend for this project, hence we need to execute each and every functionality from POSTMAN or any third party tool.